B-Dalmijn/TextTk/README.md

 ## Disclaimer
 This was made out of boredom.
 It is not serious in any way as actual software.
-This library/repository is meant as an example of how one could make an application using tkinter (Tk for Python) and freeze is as a standalone application.
+This library/repository is meant as an example of how one could make an application using tkinter (Tk for Python) and freeze it as a standalone application.
 If you unironically mean to use this as an actual texteditor, seek help...

 ## What does it have?